netoptimizer/prototype-kernel/kernel/Documentation/vm/page_pool/introduction.rst

 ============

-Once drivers are converted to using page_pool API, then it will become easier change the underlying memory model backing the driver with pages (without changing the driver).
+Once drivers are converted to using page_pool API, then it will become easier to change the underlying memory model backing the driver with pages (without changing the driver).

 One prime use-case is NIC zero-copy RX into userspace.
 As DaveM